-A variety of stakeholders including the shellfish industry, regulatory authorities, monitoring organisations, environmental scientists and medical scientists are involved in the production of shellfish and the regulation, monitoring and prevention of shellfish poisoning events.
-However, opportunities for bring this wider community together for discussion of the "issues" relating to shellfish poisoning are rare.
+A variety of stakeholders, including the shellfish industry, regulatory authorities, monitoring organisations, environmental scientists and medical scientists, are involved in the production of shellfish and the regulation, monitoring and prevention of shellfish poisoning events.
+However, opportunities for bringing this wider community together for discussion of the "issues" relating to shellfish poisoning are rare.

 To begin to address this problem a workshop funded by the joint research council Environment & Human Health Programme*, was held at the Scottish Association for Marine Science, Dunstaffnage Marine Laboratory, Oban, during October 2007.

 The full report and its detailed conclusions and recommendations can be downloaded here.

 Report of the NERC UK HAB Workshop, Oban, October 2007